 He has worked with the Perth Wildcats, many professional athletes and for the past 17 years has been the yoga teacher of the Fremantle Dockers.

 I was first drawn to Yoga in 1992 when some friends urged me to try it out with the words “come on, its good for you”.
 Those words hold true regardless of age or ability and I’ve been on the yogic path since then guided by some inspirational teachers.

 Yoga provides me with a steadiness and confidence when faced with life’s challenges, as well as a restorative and quiet space when I am in need of rest and rejuvenation.
-I feel blessed to have this yoga in my life, and enjoy sharing its benefits with others.
+Strengthening the body and calming the mind – I feel blessed to have this yoga in my life, and enjoy sharing its benefits with others.

-I have studied a number of different styles of Yoga, but my method of teaching primarily follows the Iyengar style with its focus on natural movement and alignment to protect the body, the use of props for support.
-I combine this with a Hatha flow style, using breath and awareness to move deeper into each pose.
-The class is suitable for all levels, and aims to let you leave the yoga space feeling uplifted and ready for whatever comes your way.
+I have studied a number of different styles of Yoga, but my certification and method of teaching is in the Iyengar style.
+This style focuses on natural movement and alignment to protect the body, the use of props for support and a thorough understanding of each yoga asana or pose.
+Sometimes I combine this with a Hatha flow style, using breath and awareness to move deeper into each pose.
+My classes are suitable for all levels, and aim to let you leave the yoga space feeling uplifted and ready for whatever comes your way.

 Bill was introduced to Iyengar Yoga in 2000 through weekly classes at his workplace and immediately liked the difference it made to his life in terms of improved flexibility, peace of mind and an increase in both vitality and feeling of well being and sought out the nearest Iyengar school, the WA School of Yoga (now known as YogaWest, Shenton Park).

 Since then the importance of yoga in daily life has continued to grow and many hours per week have been spent as a student, practitioner, teacher trainee (under the tutelage of John Leebold) and since 2012, a certified Iyengar yoga teacher.